Mexico at a Glance

-Mexico’s healthcare system includes small private systems as well as big universal health insurance programs.
-The result is a mixture of private, public and employer-funded healthcare schemes.
-Aside from public insurance coverage and the private healthcare sector, there is a separate insurance scheme for state employees and members of the military.
+Mexico’s healthcare system includes small private systems as well as universal health insurance programs.
+The result is a mixture of private, public, and employer-funded healthcare schemes.
+Aside from public insurance and the private healthcare sector, state employees and members of the military enjoy separate insurance schemes.

-The Pan American Health Organization criticizes Mexico’s healthcare system as unequal.
-Despite an abundance of high quality medical services and facilities, many people can only afford basic care.
-Although the government has begun to spend more money on healthcare, it still has one of the lowest per capita expenditures of all OECD countries.
+According to the Pan American Health Organization, however, Mexico’s healthcare system is relatively unequal.
+Despite an abundance of high-quality medical services and facilities, many people can only afford basic care.
+Although the government has begun spending more money on healthcare, it still has one of the lowest per capita expenditures of all OECD countries, outspending only Turkey.

 Public Health Sector

-About 50 million of all Mexicans contribute to a public insurance scheme together with their employer and the government.
-Employees pay a monthly premium, which is calculated based on their wages.
+For public health insurance, employees pay a monthly premium, which is calculated based on their wages.
 This public scheme is provided by the Institute of Social Security.

 The Institute of Social Security also runs its own primary care units and hospitals.
-The quality of these facilities varies strongly.
-They may not be as well equipped as many private hospitals and the staff mostly speak Spanish.
+The quality of these facilities varies quite a bit: Not all are as well-equipped as many private hospitals, and the staff mostly speak Spanish.

-Mexican residents with private medical insurance include mostly foreigners and wealthy or middle-class Mexicans.
-They have access to high quality services and special treatments.
-Some Mexicans also pay private care out of their own pocket to benefit from better quality medical services than their public healthcare coverage provides.
+Residents in Mexico with private medical insurance include mostly foreigners and wealthy or middle-class Mexicans.
+Private insurance grants access to high-quality services and special treatments.
+Some Mexicans also pay for private care themselves to benefit from medical services of better quality than their public healthcare coverage provides.

-Currently, the private health sector is experiencing a veritable boom.
-Especially in Mexico City, Guadalajara and Monterrey, new hospitals are being built to provide specialized care to private patients.
-Monterrey, with its relatively close proximity to the US border, has become the center of medical tourism.
+Currently, the private health sector is still on the upswing.
+Especially in Mexico City, Guadalajara, and Monterrey, new hospitals are being built to provide specialized care and treatment to patients.
+Monterrey, in relatively close proximity to the US border, has become the center of medical tourism.
 Here, US citizens try to escape the higher medical costs and more expensive treatments in their home country.

-Aside from many public schools and universities, you can also choose an international school for your children, such as the Edron Academy or Prepa Tec from the Monterrey Institute of Technology and Higher Education.
-American, German, French or Japanese Schools are available as well.
-However, most of these are located in bigger cities such as Mexico City, Guadalajara, or Monterrey.
+Aside from many public schools and universities, there are a number of international schools in Mexico, too, such as the Edron Academy or Prepa Tec from the Monterrey Institute of Technology and Higher Education.
+American, German, French, and Japanese Schools are available as well.
+However, most of these are located in the bigger cities; Mexico City, Guadalajara, and Monterrey.

-Basic education consists of preschool, primary school and lower secondary education.
-Primary school is taught in six grades, for children aged 6 to 15.
-Your children have to complete primary school successfully to move on to lower secondary school, which contains three grades.
-On top of standard primary school subjects, the curriculum also allows for classes dealing with the linguistic and cultural background of Mexico’s indigenous groups and scattered rural population.
+Basic education in Mexico consists of preschool, primary school, and lower secondary education.
+Primary school is grades one through six.
+Upon completion of primary school, your children can move on to lower secondary school, grades seven through nine.
+In addition to standard primary school subjects, the curriculum also allows for classes dealing with the linguistic and cultural background of Mexico’s indigenous groups and scattered rural population.

 Upper Secondary Education

-There are two types of upper secondary education in Mexico, high school and professional technical education.
-High school usually consists of a three-year program, but it can also take two or four years, depending on the school your children attend.
-Finishing high school successfully will let them move on to tertiary education.
+There are two types of upper secondary education in Mexico; high school and professional technical education.
+High school usually consists of a three-year program.
+Finishing high school will grant access to tertiary education.

-Professional technical education has a three-year curriculum.
-However, as with high school, some programs take between two and five years.
+Most professional technical programs have a three-year curriculum as well.
 Here, students are prepared for certain technical professions and working life in general.
-By taking additional subjects and having these accredited, they may, however, still qualify for tertiary education.
+If they take additional subjects however, students may still be able to qualify for tertiary education.